VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 - Verified static endpoint

 ### Configuring Azure Front Door

+Originally, the challenge suggested using a CDN to improve performance, set up a custom domain, and ensure the site only used HTTPS.
+As of late 2025, that option was replaced with **Azure Front Door**, which provides a smarter, global way to route traffic.
+Front Door not only speeds up content delivery like a CDN but also adds advanced routing, security, and high availability across regions, making your site more reliable.
+I first started by configuring Front Door and turning on HTTPS for secure connections.

+**Steps taken:**
-- Created Front Door profile
+1. Created an Azure Front Door profile
-- Added storage endpoint as origin
+2. Added the storage account endpoint as the origin
-- Configured routing
+3. Configured routing and origin groups
-- Enabled managed HTTPS certificate
+4. Enabled HTTPS for secure connections

+> Routing the static website through Front Door required some trial and error.
+I spent time understanding how endpoints, origin groups, and routing rules interacted, which was a bit confusing at first.
+After testing different configurations and identifying misconfigurations, I was able to get the routing working correctly.
+Finally, traffic flowed smoothly through Front Door, with HTTPS enabled and all static content delivered reliably across regions.

 ---

 ## Custom Domain HTTPS and Cloudflare DNS Setup

+Now, the project recommends using Azure to create a custom domain, but I chose to use Cloudflare instead.
+This allowed me to protect my DNS setup from potential spoofing or “man-in-the-middle” attacks by enabling DNSSEC, adding an extra layer of security for my domain.

+- Bought a custom domain through cloudfare
 - Added custom domain in Azure Front Door
+- Added the TXT record in Cloudflare to verify domain ownership
 - Configured CNAME in Cloudflare
 - Verified domain ownership
-- Enabled HTTPS
+- Made sure HHTPS was Enabled
+- Configured DNSSEC

+> Rout

 ---